 29 W. Colorado Blvd.
 Pasadena, CA 91105 | map |

 This mysterious 1909 article about the Crown's piano player provided a bit of information about the time of the opening.
-Thanks to Ken McIntyre for finding it for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for finding it for a post on the Photos of Los Angeles private Facebook group.

 The Crown was included in this column of ads appearing in a June 1910 issue of the L.A.
 Herald.
 It was another find by Ken McIntyre.
-Fischer's Theatre is the house that was later the Savoy and ended up as a porno venue called the Oaks Theatre.
+Fischer's Theatre is the house that had opened several years earlier as Tally's, was later the Savoy, and ended up as a porno venue called the Oaks Theatre.

 Status: It's been demolished.
 The 1929 deco building on the site is attributed to the architects Finlayson & Haas.
 The construction was undoubtedly stimulated by the c.1929 street widening project.